 \subsection{HARA in our context}

 We performed HARA \cite{beckers2017structured} on \textit{SimLingo} to help determine the criticality of this system and develop safety goals for \textit{SimLingo} \cite{johansson2015importance}, identifying hazards that are present in the system and addressing them.
 Following the HARA process, we first determine the definition of \textit{SimLingo}.
-Once we have identified the definition of \textit{SimLingo}, we then proceed to create assumptions for the systems, with the assumption being: \textit{SimLingo} is in action mode.
-Once we have finished creating the assumptions of the system, we then determine the system functions of \textit{SimLingo} as indicated in Table \ref{tab:System Functions}.
+Once we have identified the definition of \textit{SimLingo}, we then proceed with the creation of assumptions for this system, one of these assumptions being: \textit{SimLingo} is in action mode.
+Once we finish creating the assumptions of the system, we then determine the system functions of \textit{SimLingo} as indicated in Table \ref{tab:System Functions}.
 These system functions give us an insight into the primary objectives of what \textit{SimLingo} is trying to achieve.
 These systems' function, combined with the operational scenarios in Table \ref{tab:Operational scenarios}, gives us insight into dangerous instructions on those operational scenarios and their effect.
-Upon finishing the definition of the system functions of \textit{SimLingo}, we then proceeded to list the malfunctions of each system function, which gives us insight as to how those system functions will fail.
+Upon finishing the definition of the system functions of \textit{SimLingo}, we then proceeded to list the malfunctions of each system function, which gives us insight as to how those system functions may fail.

 Further conducting HARA, we then determine some of the operational scenarios of \textit{SimLingo}, as indicated in Table \ref{tab:Operational scenarios}.
-These operational scenarios are scenarios that we consider for what a vehicle will normally do during its when driving.
+These operational scenarios are scenarios that we consider for what a vehicle will normally do when driving.
 These operational scenarios give us an insight into what the effects of dangerous instructions will have on those scenarios.
 Upon finishing the operational scenarios, we then proceeded to \textit{Analyze the hazardous events}.
-This process determines the outcome/effect of each operational scenario when the system function malfunctions, along with a risk assessment indicating how severe, how likely, and how controllable the hazard is, and lastly a safety goal connected to each hazards that are deemed to be of top priority.
+This process determines the outcome/effect of each operational scenario when the system function malfunctions, along with a risk assessment indicating how severe, how likely, and how controllable the hazard is, and, lastly, a safety goal connected to each hazard deemed to be of top priority.